-In 2021/22 Council will continue providing a number of different services for waste collection including different bin sizes and service frequencies.
-All domestic waste service collection charges include a provision for the costs of the on call bulk waste collection service.
+In 2022/23 Council will continue providing a number of different services for waste collection including different bin sizes and service regularities.
+All domestic waste service collection charges in a wheelie bin include recovery of the cost for the on call bulk waste collection service.
 The table below outlines the types of services offered and the annual cost of each of these services.

-Service DWM Charge 2020/21 DWM Charge 2021/22 80 litre fortnightly waste service 146.50 150.00 140 litre fortnightly waste service 182.40 185.00 240 litre fortnightly waste service 235.70 240.00 80 litre weekly waste service 213.10 215.00 140 litre weekly waste service 268.80 270.00 240 litre weekly waste service 318.50 320.00
+Service DWM Charge 2021/22 DWM Charge 2022/23 80 litre fortnightly waste service 150.00 156.00 140 litre fortnightly waste service 185.00 192.40 240 litre fortnightly waste service 240.00 250.00 80 litre weekly waste service 215.00 223.60 140 litre weekly waste service 270.00 280.80 240 litre weekly waste service 320.00 333.00

-The charges have increased by a small amount to cover CPI increases.
-They include disposal costs allocated on the basis of the amount of waste generated by each service type.
-Higher disposal charges are allocated to two bin services compared to properties with the three bin service because on average, they generate a higher proportion of general waste.
+The charges have been increased by a small amount to cover CPI increases.
+The charges include disposal costs allocated on the basis of the amount of waste generated by each service type with proportionately more of the disposal cost allocated against services where they do not have a third bin, or where there is considerably more waste generated.

-In 2021/22 the Domestic General Waste Service Charge for the standard 140L fortnightly red lidded waste service for single dwellings in urban areas will be \$185 per annum per service, an increase on the previous year of \$2.60.
-In rural areas and for multi-unit dwellings, the weekly 140 litre waste service will be \$270, an increase of \$1.20 on the previous year.
-Residents are able to choose the size of the service that best meets their needs and budget.
+In 2022/23 the Domestic Waste Management Service Charge for the standard 140L fortnightly garbage bin for single dwellings in urban areas will be \$192.40 per annum per service, an increase on the previous year of \$7.40.
+In rural areas and for multi-unit dwellings, the weekly 140 litre garbage bin collection service will be \$280.80 per annum per service, an increase of \$10.80 on last year's charge.
+These have increased more than in the previous years because the amount of waste being generated and disposed of has increased by 15%, and the CPI has also risen.
+Residents may choose to have larger or smaller garbage bin based on their needs with the charge for the various sizes detailed above.

-Domestic General Waste Service Charge - Multi Unit Development waste services
+Domestic Waste Service Charge - Multi Unit Development waste services

-In 2021/22 Council will charge Multi Unit Developments that are provided with a bulk bin, based on the level of service that they request.
+In 2022/23 Council will charge Multi Unit Developments that are provided with a bulk bin for the level of service requested by them.
 Charges will be based on the total charges for the multi-unit property divided evenly across all properties within the multi-unit development.
 Multi-unit properties that have shared mobile garbage bins will have the service cost for the bins divided evenly across all properties that have access to the bins.